TITLES AND

 "The Dognappers" (12/03/61):

-Thieves trolling for lost-and-found rewards steal Jeff, a cocker spaniel belonging to Timmy's hospitalized friend Rusty.
+Thieves trolling for lost-and-found rewards steal Jeff, a cocker spaniel belonging to Timmy's hospitalized friend Rusty, while he sits outside the hospital waiting for Timmy and Rusty's sister Kathie to return.
 When Lassie spots one of the thieves next time the Martins are in town, she gives chase and is captured by them.
 Sheriff Miller: Robert Foulk.
 Kathie: Judee Morton.
 Roy: Frank Killmond.
-With David Whorf.
+Will: David Whorf.

 • Note: Funny how Timmy mentions Rusty is one of his best friends, when he never appears in the series!
-If you watch Lassie seriously you will notice that the "hospital" Timmy and Kathie visit turns up years later in the background of a Scott Turner episode.
-Lassie also rescues a West Highland White, a Basset, a fox terrier, and a miniature poodle (probably the same dog who played "Cabbage").
+If you watch Lassie with an eye to detail you will notice that the "hospital" Timmy and Kathie visit turns up years later in the background of a Scott Turner episode.
+Lassie also rescues a West Highland White terrier, a Bassett hound, a fox terrier, and a miniature poodle (probably the same dog who played "Cabbage").

 "The Dove" (12/17/61):

 Timmy's civics lessons become very real when he discovers that his new friend Pepè, whom Lassie found injured on the roadside, and his pet dove Pepita entered the country illegally.
-When Timmy must tell on him to keep his parents from being arrested, Pepè runs away—and Lassie follows him.
+When Timmy must reveal his secret to keep his parents from being arrested, Pepè runs away—and Lassie follows him.
+After Lassie is hurt knocking Pepè out of the way of a car, he must decide whether to keep running, or to save his new friend.
 Sheriff: Robert Foulk.
 Miss Hazlit: Sally Bliss.
 Willy: Linda Wrather.
 Pepè Ramirez: Rafael Lopez.

 • Trivia: Pepè crossed the border at El Paso from Juarez.